 The site serves all populations and has a sliding scale for the approximately 18% of uninsured patients.
 Opportunities include delivering a primary OB patient that you will be following in the clinic, and following up on patients that you may have admitted from the clinic, and there may be an opportunity to go on Life Flight medevacs to and from rural Alaska.
 Time is also spent in procedure clinics, homeless shelters, and seeing adolescents at a middle school-based health center.
 Hospital rounding on the Pediatric service is also offered

-The MAC503 apartment is located one mile from the Providence Family Medicine Residency, across the street from North Hall.
+The MAC503 apartment is located one mile from the Alaska Family Medicine Residency, across the street from North Hall.
 It is a 4-bedroom apartment that is located on the 3rd floor.
 The apartment has one bathroom, kitchen, and storage area.
 The kitchen has all necessary items such as cookware, full-size refrigerator, oven, stove and small appliances etc. Please ask your site coordinator for more information about accommodating families or children.
 Students will be provided with a car for their rotation.
 Please call the Seattle clerkship office for more specifics.

 Some facts about the weather in Anchorage